A Theory of Everything

 So the unification of two seemingly incompatible theories seems a reasonable way to get to the next step.
 I’m not sure that’s the whole story.
 Today, the dichotomy between Quantum Mechanics and General Relativity feels a little tired.
 If that tension were going to deliver the next big breakthrough, I think it would have by now.

 So what else is there?
 There’s actually a lot, if you look outside the sciences.
 What I would consider is any mostly self-consistent theory of action that is used by large numbers of people successfully within certain operating limits.
 (I get to add these constraints.
 All partially correct theories, including QM and GR, have the same caveats.)
 Religions fit this.
 Many forms of non-religious spirituality do, too.
 Heck, the world’s medical professions are full of all sorts of treatments that have no more scientific basis than the use of leeches, but they often work.
 Even western medicine has the placebo effect, which has never been explained.

 A true theory of everything ought to explain all of this.
 So where to start?

 What interests me the most is astrology.
 We know that astrology has no physical basis, yet millions of people have relied on it for centuries.
-The movement of the planets around the sun can’t possible affect our immediate daily individual lives.
+The movement of the planets around the sun can’t possibly affect our immediate daily individual lives.
 It’s as if you told me the moon is falling constantly toward the earth just like an apple falls from a tree.
 Oh, wait,...it is.
 The moon never hits the earth because it’s moving “sideways” with just enough speed to constantly miss us for(almost)ever.

 Once you get the full explanation, it’s not so strange after all.